VinaLx/VinaLx.github.io/_posts/2017-09-07-haskell-basic-monad.md

 ---
 layout: post
-title: "[draft] Haskell Monad Basic - 1"
+title: "Haskell Monad Basic - 1"
-excerpt: motivation, introduction, basic usage and the "do" notation
+excerpt: motivation, introduction, definition and the "do" notation
 modified: 2017-09-08
 ---